lisasam flag 1 crop with name copy.jpg

 Last Updated on Thursday, 22 January 2015 17:26

 Click here to view the Agenda Summary and Development Impact Fee Report

 Last Updated on Monday, 01 December 2014 10:11

-The unofficial election results posted by the Butte County Clerk/Recorder on the Election website indicate that Jody Jones and Scott Lotter have been re-elected to the Paradise Town Council for four-year terms of office and that the Town's revenue Measure C has been approved by the voters.
-Here is a link to the Butte County Election website for more information: http://clerk-recorder.buttecounty.net/ The Butte County Election Department has 28 days during which to complete the canvass and provide the official election results.
-These results will be presented to the Town Council for adoption at the December 9, 2014 meeting after which the oaths of office will be administered to our elected officials.
+The official election results posted by the Butte County Clerk/Recorder on the Election website confirm that Jody Jones and Scott Lotter have been re-elected to the Paradise Town Council for four-year terms of office and that the Town's revenue Measure C has been approved by the voters.
+Here is a link to the Butte County Election website for more information: http://clerk-recorder.buttecounty.net/ These results will be presented to the Town Council for adoption at the December 9, 2014 meeting after which the oaths of office will be administered to our elected officials.